 The evaluation of new omic technologies and analyte targets with potential for implementation in a clinical laboratory setting

 Today, there is an increasing need for researchers and clinicians to understand the scope and results of omics research and incorporate the incorporate this information into diagnostics, therapeutics and studies of disease etiology.

 The Omics Committee seeks to assess the diagnostic significance and impact of omics technology.
-Initially, the committee will focus on two of the omics:
+Initially, the committee will focus on Genomics (including the related epigenomics and transcriptomics).

 One of the best-known examples of omics is genomics.
 Genomics is defined as: “a branch of biotechnology concerned with applying the techniques of genetics and molecular biology to the genetic mapping and DNA sequencing of sets of genes or the complete gene set of selected organisms, with organizing the results in databases, and with applications of the data (as in medicine or biology)”.
 Indeed, the field of genetics is not only one of the most rapidly advancing areas of the life sciences, but also one that has a major impact on all of our lives because of its central role in medicine and biotechnology.
 Furthermore, advances in genomics, and more broadly in biomedical research, have been greatly facilitated by significant and sustained throughput increases, cost decreases, and improvements in ease of use of genomics technology.

 The ability to assay genomes comprehensively has been made possible by the enormous reduction of costs and development of many informative assays in the past few decades.
 Technology advances, particularly new sequencing systems, have enabled many research projects that are producing stunning insights into biology and disease.
 Extending beyond sequence per se, assays have been developed to determine nucleotide modifications, chromatin state, nuclear organization, and dynamics of those features achieving the low costs and high quality needed to use comprehensive genomic information in many research applications or in individual health care.